7 Breastfeeding Myths Busted

 2. Breastfed Babies Are More Clingy

-If you want to have the odd alcoholic drink at celebrations or at the end of a long week, you can do so safely if you time your feedings carefully around your blood alcohol levels.
-Check out ‘Alcohol and Breastfeeding‘ by La Leche League for details of how (4).
+If you want to have the odd alcoholic drink at celebrations or at the end of a long week, you can do so safely if you time your feedings carefully around your blood alcohol levels (4).
+You can read more about alcohol and breastfeeding, here.

 4. After X Amount of Months, Breast Milk Has No Nutritional Value